The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 - [ ] The server can parse JSON in incoming requests with `express.json()` middleware
 - [ ] All endpoints begin with `/api`
 - [ ] All endpoints use plural nouns (e.g. `/api/fellows`), NOT verbs (e.g. `/api/getFellows`)
-- [ ] Error codes are used appropriately (see below for error code usages):
+- [ ] Error codes are used appropriately (see below for error code information):

 ### Deployment Requirements